bens6477/battleships/README.md

 ### Performance Testing
-* **Test 🧪** - Frequencv testing of the placement of ships, repeating process 50 times.
+* **Test 🧪** - Frequency testing of the placement of ships, repeating process 50 times.
     * **Result 🏆** - The ships were successfully placed on the board all 50 times, with no over lapping and with the correct number of divisions in each ship.
-    * **Verdict ✅** - This test passed, proving that the ship placement was operating correctly and conistently.
+    * **Verdict ✅** - This test passed, proving that the ship placement was operating correctly and consistently.

 ### Validator Testing